 Second Harvest believes addressing Child Hunger must be a priority for our community.
-It’s why we are hosting our first Child Hunger Summit, which will be Thursday, September 19th at Lorain County Community College's Spitzer Grand Ballroom from 8:00am until 3:00pm.
+It’s why we are hosting our first Child Hunger Summit, which will be Thursday, September 19th at Lorain County Community College's Spitzer Conference Center from 8:00am until 3:00pm.
 The summit convenes partners from across our region to consider the impact of food scarcity on a child’s learning, physical and mental health along with the future economic impacts.

 Register to be part of this important conversation.

 Ohio First Lady Fran DeWine will be joining us for this important event as our keynote speaker.
 She is the mother of eight and grandmother of 24 children.
 She met Mike DeWine in first grade, started dating him in sixth grade, and married him after their sophomore year at Miami University.
 Fran’s focus as First Lady is helping Ohio’s children and families, particularly with programs that support early childhood literacy, like the Governor’s Imagination Library Program.
 Fran also uses her love of cooking at events like the Ohio State Fair to help kids understand where their food comes from and how they can help prepare delicious and nutritious meals.
 In addition, she has a passion for programs that help new moms become better moms and support healthy families.